jackmcgrath2k/react-movie-assignment/movies/README.md

 + List of movies that are to be recommended based off the currently selected one - /movie/{movie_id}/recommendations
 + List of movies Now Playing - /movies/now_playing
 + List of movies that are Top Rates - /movies/top_rated
-+ Popular Movies = /movies/popular
++ List of movies that are currently popular - /movies/popular
++ List of movies that are currently trending - /trending/movie/day

 ## Routing.